 - For emergencies involving a threat to life, call 999

 - * We are conducting some work on site, making essential repairs to some of our blocks.
 Any staff involved in this work should not come into contact with students, but will employ safe social distancing if they do.

-If you are returning keys Monday-Saturday, 9am to 5.30pm, please visit our Office.
+If you are returning keys Monday-Saturday, 9am to 5.30pm, we will ask you to visit our Office in Coventry.
 You may be asked to knock and wait to help us adhere to social distancing measures.

 Please remember, while on site wash your hands frequently and wherever possible stay at least 2 metres apart from people who are not members of your household.
 If you wish to wear PPE (personal protection equipment) please bring items such as face masks and gloves with you.